(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 17. Cirque du Soleil’s “Beatles LOVE”

-This is a truly one of a kind, Vegas original.
+This is a true one-of-a-kind, Vegas original.
 It’s so much more than just dancers and Beatles’ songs.
 The Grammy Award-winning show literally has artists swinging from the rafters.
 Well, they’re trained aerialists and acrobats, so not just regular people, but it’s still incredibly exciting to watch.

 The costumes, songs, and choreography all work together seamlessly for the show of a lifetime.
 Even the younger generation can appreciate the sounds of The Beatles.
 Showtimes and tickets here.